-You may see the same issues if SELinux is enabled in enforcing mode and it is not configured to allow access to agent directories.
-For more information, refer to Troubleshoot.
+You could encounter the same issues if SELinux is enabled in enforcing mode and it is not configured to allow access to agent directories.
+Learn more in Troubleshoot.

 4. Start the server.

 The NGINX Plus server only sets the REMOTE_USER variable if the request contains an HTTP Authorization header, but the NGINX agent does not set an an HTTP Authorization header after the user has authenticated.
 Therefore, if you need to set the variable so CGI scripts can use it, configure the agent to create a custom header with the required attribute and then configure the NGINX Plus server to capture that header and convert it into the REMOTE_USER variable.